 To ensure that the observed distinction between the sign usage patterns at the two terminal positions of a sequence are significant, we compared our results with those obtained from corpora of randomized sequences, which by design have the same distribution of sign occurrences at all positions.
 For a rigorous comparison, we have used surrogate datasets that have the same frequency distribution of different signs as the original corpus (see Methods for details) so that any distinction between them arises only from differences in the nature of the distributions of sign occurrence at the terminal positions.
 As randomized sequences are expected not to have any left-right asymmetry in sign usage patterns, the mean value of $\Delta G$ for the surrogate data is expected to be zero.
-However, statistical fluctuations will result in the random corpora belonging to the ensemble having small non-zero values of $\Delta G$ distributed about $0$ and the standard deviation of the distribution (indicated by error bars in Fig.~\ref{fig3}) indicates whether a observed difference in Gini indices can arise by chance even when there is no asymmetry.
-As seen in Fig.~\ref{fig3} almost all the corpora analyzed by us exhibit asymmetry that is clearly distinct from what might be expected if it was only resulting from noise.
+However, statistical fluctuations will result in the random corpora belonging to the ensemble having small non-zero values of $\Delta G$ distributed about $0$ and the standard deviation of the distribution (indicated by error bars in Fig~\ref{fig3}) indicates whether a observed difference in Gini indices can arise by chance even when there is no asymmetry.
+As seen in Fig~\ref{fig3} almost all the corpora analyzed by us exhibit asymmetries that are clearly distinct from what might be expected if they were just the result of noise.